Asklepiad/Non_canonical_start_codons_evolution/README.md

 ## Future plans

 1. Run pipeline on bigger amount of bacteria for verification hypotheses, created on this stage of investigation.
-2. Improve quality control and belief in finding position of start-codon.
+2. Improve quality control and belief in finding position of start-codon (creating "belivier" module with some checkpoint and data filtering points).
 3. Found candidat genes for experimental verification in wet lab.

 ## Literature